-We all have this part of ourselves– the deep heart.
-I am not writing my experiences so they sound extraordinary.
-I do not wish to be yet another “guru” who is fulfilling a “chosen one” illusion in spiritual literature.
-There is so much of that, and it is not needed yet again.
-My point is to tell you that there is a space within yourself beyond the chaos, beyond the hurricane of trauma and emotions and experiences… beyond the rugged individualism and the isolation and the fear… beyond the brutal negativity that is perpetuated in this world as a pericardium type mask to the devastation most of us have locked within our bodies from prior experiences of this world.
+There is a space within yourself beyond the chaos, beyond the hurricane of trauma and emotions and experiences… beyond the rugged individualism and the isolation and the fear… beyond the brutal negativity that is perpetuated in this world as a pericardium type mask to the devastation most of us have locked within our bodies from prior experiences of this world.

 We all have these nodes, this place of the deep heart.
 For most of us it is latent, meaning that no energy flows through it, no energy is lighting it up.
 But even realizing that we have this place within ourselves is the first step.
 We can move beyond our pain and our chaos.
 We can see the inner light before the outer chaos in others, or in the world.
-Simply recognizing that we have the capacity for that inner light, or trying to see that inner light in others, will do us as an individual, and the world as a whole, an immense amount of good.
+Simply recognizing that we have the capacity for that inner light, or trying to see that inner light in others, will do an immense amount of good for as an individual, and the world as a whole.

 For more on spiritual awakening, I suggest my book The Spiritual Awakening Guide (for an overview of the path and many different types of awakenings) or Working with Kundalini (which focuses specifically on kundalini awakenings).